senad96/Exoplanet-Detection/README.md

 The problem of the exoplanet detection through the brighntess flux analysis is a problem called in Machine Learing TSC ( Time Series Classification ).
-According some scientific papaer the best models for this type of problem are CNN/FCN, ResNet; In this project we considered CNN and we added the SVC model as well.
+According some scientific paper the best models for this type of problem are CNN/FCN, ResNet; In this project we considered CNN and we added the SVC model as well.

 The architecure of the CNN was taken from a reasearch paper while the SVC model was built by us.

+Above you can find a Report when you can read all the details and the results, even the References.